 One way is to create an enrichment program for your homeschooling community.

 Sarah’s Journey to Waldorf

-I found Jean’s website, Waldorf-Inspired Learning, in 2015 as I was anxiously searching the internet for resources on how to incorporate Waldorf methods into my homeschooling.
+I found Jean’s website, Art of Homeschooling, in 2015 as I was anxiously searching the internet for resources on how to incorporate Waldorf methods into my homeschooling.
 We had been homeschooling for four years already, using mostly an eclectic and traditional approach, and I had a fourth grade girl and a kindergarten boy.

 At the time, I was struggling to find ways to present “school” to my fourth grade daughter so that she enjoyed it.
 It had become a chore for her, and I so badly wanted her to love learning.
 She loved imaginative play, crafting, dancing, theatre, and singing.
 But I did not yet know how to make these things part of our homeschooling.
 And I didn’t yet know how to make these lively arts a part of the “rigorous college-prep education” I wanted her to have.